-- Revise the Vision Statement to include connections to the future BRT station at I-405/NE 85th Street. - Promote protection of notable trees and groves of trees in addition to the citywide goal of retaining tree canopy (Policy H-7). - Promote land uses, mobility infrastructure (pedestrian connections, bike access, etc.) to support the BRT station at I-405/NE 85th (Policy H-14). - Support development of the CKC for pedestrian and bicycles and describe locations for pedestrian connections from the Highlands neighborhood to the CKC (consistent with the Parks PROS Plan, CKC Master Plan and shown on the adopted Citywide Connections map) (Policy H-24).
+- Add a sentence to Vision Statement explaining that the vision is for the future not describing the current conditions and revised the Vision Statement to include connections to the BRT station at I-405/NE 85th Street. - Promote protection of notable trees and groves of trees in addition to the citywide goal of retaining tree canopy (Policy H-7). - Promote land uses, mobility infrastructure (pedestrian connections, bike access, etc.) to support the BRT station at I-405/NE 85th (Policy H-14).

+• Support development of the CKC for pedestrian and bicycles and describe locations for pedestrian connections from the Highlands neighborhood to the CKC (consistent with the Parks PROS Plan, CKC Master Plan and shown on the adopted Citywide Connections map) (Policy H-24).